James Birchler

 James A. Birchler is an American biologist who is currently Curators' Professor at University of Missouri where he studies gene dosage, polyploidy, and cytogenetics in both maize and drosophila.
 In 2002 he was named a fellow of the American Association for the Advancement of Science. and in 2011 he was elected to the National Academy of Sciences.
 In 2017 he was named the SEC Professor of the Year.

 Early life and education

 Birchler was born on a farm near Red Bud, Illinois.
 He attended Eastern Illinois University where he initially majored in education and was mentored by ethnobotanist Charles Arzeni.
-After completing his degree at EIU in 1972, ultimately majoring in biology with a minor in zoology, he moved to Indiana University where he studied maize dosage effects using B chromosomes with Drew Schwartz, graduating in 1977.
+After completing his degree at EIU in 1972, ultimately majoring in biology with a minor in zoology, he moved to Indiana University Bloomington where he studied maize dosage effects using B chromosomes with Drew Schwartz, graduating in 1977.
 Between 1978 and 1985 he worked as a postdoc studying gene dosage mechanisms in fruit flies, first at Oak Ridge National Laboratory with Ed Grell, and then at the University of California, Berkeley with Kenneth Paigen.
 In 1985 he was hired as an assistant professor at Harvard University, and in 1991 he moved to the University of Missouri.